vinaysnikam47/Python-3-Projects/README.md

 [Number Names](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/number_names.py) - Show how to spell out a number in English.
 You can use a preexisting implementation or roll your own.
 It can tell names upto 1 million.

-[Coin flip simulation](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/coin_flip_simulation.py) - Write some code that simulates flipping a single coin however many times the user decides.
+[Coin Flip Simulation](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/coin_flip_simulation.py) - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

 ===============================================================================